The Next Phase of

 AI · Vision · Sensors

-Vision systems, sensors, and AI expand the capabilities of robotic environments.
-Automation systems become more adaptive and capable of handling complex operational tasks.
+Vision systems, sensors, and AI expanded the capabilities of robotic environments.
+Automation became more adaptive, enabling systems to handle variability and more complex operational tasks.

 Phase 3